Skip to content

 "My German is too weak to review"

-The AI writes the first draft in German.
+Shopyai writes the first draft in German.
 You don't write anything — just say "OK" or "change this".
-On request the AI assistant reads the German text aloud in Farsi or Dari for you.
+On request the Shopyai assistant reads the German text aloud in Farsi or Dari for you.

 "5 languages will confuse Google"